rvounik/frontend2/README.md

 The preact-async-route package is used to lazy-load components.
 Instead of importing every component in App.js, define functions that load the specific component when the user requests the route.
 Webpack automatically recognises these system imports and writes separate 0.js, 1.js etc. bundles for those.
 Because of this, it doesnt make much sense to turn the project into a PWA.
-This would only mean all split JS bundles are loaded right at the start.
+This would only mean all split JS bundles are loaded right at the start by the service-worker, making the lazy-load logic useless.

-But then, having a service-worker for a data-driven application like NeOn is perhaps a bit useless.
+But then, having a service-worker for a data-driven application like NeOn is perhaps a bit useless altogether.
 Instead, implement the service-worker a specific parts in the application where offline usage makes sense, for example the questionnaires.

 ### Loading of data